What is the MenACWY vaccine?

 The MenACWY vaccine is also recommended for people with certain long-term health conditions who are at greater risk.
 These include individuals with no spleen, or a spleen that does not work properly or with complement disorders (an immune disorder).

-The MenACWY vaccine is used as a travel vaccine for travellers attending the Hajj pilgrimage and those visiting countries with a higher incidence of meningococcal disease, such as parts of Africa and Latin America.
+The MenACWY vaccine is used as a travel vaccine for travellers attending the Hajj or Umrah pilgrimages.
+It is also recommended for those visiting countries with a higher incidence of meningococcal disease, such as parts of Africa and Latin America.
+Check with your GP or practice nurse for information about travel vaccines.

 How many doses of the MenACWY vaccine are needed?